ankumpetvimala/SOAL-ASSESSMENT-/README.md

 - Upload the PDF to your GitHub repository or share it as required.

 By following these steps, you can successfully create a VM, set up the required environment, deploy a Laravel application, test its
-5.Create a Bash/Python server setup automation script with the following environment:
+Create a Bash/Python server setup automation script with the following environment:
    a.
 Timezone Asia/ Jakarta
    b. updates & upgrades
    c.
 Install Git, Curl, ZIP, python3 & python3-pip
    d.
 Install docker

-6.Create a GitHub account and push the automation script to the repository you have created.
+Create a GitHub account and push the automation script to the repository you have created.

 Instructions: